GitDomHub/screeps/README.md

 Upgrader
 - When available energy less than 500, then check for storages for energy and help distribute. dont go to containers. too slow!
+- Check if controller is already set in memory!

 Harvesting
 - actions.SelectSource : When closest source doesnt have energy then creeps just sit there and wait. need to implement some routine to check if closest resource has energy. if not look for another source.